Updated on by Daniel Twigg

 It did, however, uncover the need to capitalise on the hype as quickly as possible before it fizzled out, leading to…

-At the beginning of the project Hello Games were a team of 4.
+At the beginning of the project, Hello Games was a team of 4.
 This small team created something that caught the imagination of many, but to develop something of this scale with such a small team would be impossible (or would take an eternity).
 So they built out the team…to 12 people…

 12 people.
 Some game developers have teams of hundreds.
 It was always going to be a challenge to say the least in order to create a living, breathing, interactive universe to explore.

 Nearly every startup and SaaS company goes through this challenge; creating an MVP (Minimal Viable Product) that is monetizable.
 Being practical about what you can build within the constraints of the resources you have available to you.
-In No Man’s Sky’s case, it would be focusing their resources on the core game mechanics and shelving additional features so they could launch with an MVP.
+In No Man’s Sky’s case, it would be focusing its resources on the core game mechanics and shelving additional features so it could launch with an MVP.

 The Redemption Arc